KONeill872/Helper-functions/Differential Expression/README.md

 ### Inputs requirements

 #### Counts data
 All methods required DGEList for input.
+Filter low counts prior to running functions.

 #### Design table
 Dataframe containing metadata for the experiment.
 Sample should match names in DGEList.